 - Pass the bar admission exams for the area where you plan to practice.

 In this article, we’ll spell out the steps you’ll need to take to become a practicing lawyer.
 We’ll pass on some advice and mentorship from two practicing lawyers, both Waterloo alumni who have taken paths less travelled on the way to a law degree.

-And we’ll also share words of wisdom from Eden Mekonen (she/her), a further education advisor with Waterloo’s Centre for Career Action (CCA).
-At the CCA, students and alumni can book unlimited hour-long consultations or same-day drop-in appointments for all kinds of student-centred support.
+And we’ll also share words of wisdom from Eden Mekonen (she/her), a further education advisor with Waterloo’s Centre for Career Development (CCD).
+At the CCD, students and alumni can book unlimited hour-long consultations or same-day drop-in appointments for all kinds of student-centred support.
 You can use that time to discuss law schools and talk about applications, says Eden, “but there’s so much more that we talk about in those appointments.”
-Eden and her CCA colleagues can help you think about your values, strengths, and life experiences, navigate barriers and challenges, and find a good fit in a law program, all the way through to helping you ensure you have all your application paperwork in order.
+Eden and her CCD colleagues can help you think about your values, strengths, and life experiences, navigate barriers and challenges, and find a good fit in a law program, all the way through to helping you ensure you have all your application paperwork in order.